 "There is a certain degree of vanity involved in using plastic," he said.
 "Make sure you are not showing off at a cost to you.
 Be cognizant that you might be upgrading your annual fee too."

 In Ulzheimer's case, his new Delta Reserve card came with a $450 annual membership fee.
 While that sounds like a high price to pay for the privilege of using plastic, for this frequent flier, it was money well spent.
-Not only does the new card offer access to Medallion Miles and flight upgrades but also provides entrance to exclusive Sky Club lounges, a perk worth several hundred dollars alone.
+Not only does the new card offer access to Medallion Miles and flight upgrades but also provides entrance to exclusive Delta Sky Club lounges.
+Terms and restrictions apply.

 How to request an upgrade